-Ductless systems, also known as ductless mini-splits, are becoming the heating-and-cooling choice for so many here in Las Vegas, Nevada, and it’s not very hard to see why.
+Ductless systems, also known as ductless mini-splits, are becoming the heating-and-cooling choice for so many here in Las Vegas, NV, and it’s not very hard to see why.
 These little powerhouses sometimes offer options and efficiencies that other systems can’t match.
 At A-1 Mechanical & Electric, our expert technicians are seeing this trend firsthand and are installing, repairing, and maintaining more of these innovative systems than ever.

 How Ductless Systems Are Different

 There’s a clue on how these heating-and-cooling systems differ from more traditional systems in their name.
 They’re completely ductless!
 They don’t rely on ductwork to distribute the warm or cool air throughout your home.
 Ductless systems only consist of a few components, making them very flexible in installation.
 They can be installed most anywhere in your home on a wall or ceiling.

 This is another area where they differ.
 Essentially there are only three main components to these efficient systems––an indoor unit, which is an air-handling unit; an outdoor unit, which is the condenser or compressor; and a small conduit connecting the two units, which houses the condensate drain, suction tubing, refrigerant tubing, and power cable.

 Because of their size and flexibility, ductless systems work as zone systems, meaning they’re responsible for only heating and cooling a zone or smaller area of your home.
 One indoor unit does not heat and cool your entire home, unless your home’s square footage isn’t that large.
 No, they’re designed to take care of one area.
 Our technicians have installed them throughout entire homes, as well as only in garages, additions, finished basements, rooms that don’t seem to heat and cool well like the rest of the home, and rooms that aren’t used much.
 This way, energy savings are realized since they’re only used as needed, foregoing wasting energy and money.